aiman-al-masoud/deixiscript/README.md

 - maybe need to pass down new kb not old one within body of ask() for correct anaphora

+- if tell() gets a derived property that is also a has-formula, it will ignore the derived property and just serialize the formula as is.

 ## Limitations

 - no context sentitivity